 There are 100 doors in a row, all doors are initially closed.
-A person walks through all doors multiple times and toggle (if open then close, if close then open) them in following way:
+A person walks through all doors multiple times and toggle (if open then close, if close then open) them in the following way:

-In second walk, the person toggles every second door, i.e., 2nd, 4th, 6th, 8th, …
+In the second walk, the person toggles every second door, i.e., 2nd, 4th, 6th, 8th, …

-In third walk, the person toggles every third door, i.e. 3rd, 6th, 9th, …
+In the third walk, the person toggles every third door, i.e. 3rd, 6th, 9th, …

-In 100th walk, the person toggles 100th door.
+In the 100th walk, the person toggles the 100th door.

 Which doors are open in the end?

 The door is switched back to an initial stage for every pair of divisors.
-For example, 45 is toggled 6 times for 3 pairs (5, 9), (15, 3) and (1, 45).
+For example, 45 is toggled 6 times for 3 pairs (5, 9), (15, 3), and (1, 45).

 So the answer is 1, 4, 9, 16, 25, 36, 49, 64, 81 and 100.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above

 Feeling lost in the world of random DSA topics, wasting time without progress?
 It's time for a change!
 Join our DSA course, where we'll guide you on an exciting journey to master DSA efficiently and on schedule.